YaduwanshiShailendra/News-Api-project/README.md

+# News-Api-project
-"# News-Api-project" It is a news and weather api.
+It is a news and weather api.